Philip de Braose: Origins

 Philip was born about 1070 to 1073, the son of William de Braose, 1st Lord of Bramber (d. c.
 1093/96) by his wife Eve de Boissey or Agnes de St. Clare.
 William de Braose had participated in the Norman conquest of England.
 He had been rewarded with the feudal barony of Bramber in Sussex and smaller holdings in Dorset, Wiltshire, Berkshire and Surrey.

 Career

-Philip as heir consolidated his paternal lands, and expanded them.
-In 1096 he confirmed his father's gifts to the Abbey of St. Florent.
-Philip de Braose conquered the Welsh borderlands at Builth and New Radnor and established new Norman lordships over them.
-At Builth, he constructed a motte-and-bailey fortification at the site where King Edward I later built Builth Castle in the 13th century.
-He seems to have gone on the First Crusade in 1103.
-He supported King Henry I (1100–1135) against the claim to the English throne made by his elder brother Robert Curthose, Duke of Normandy, but then in 1110 he revolted against Henry, who then confiscated his estates.
-He regained his lordships and lands in 1112 and was thereafter able to retain them, but in 1130 settled them intact onto his eldest son William de Braose, 3rd Lord of Bramber.
+As heir, Philip consolidated his paternal lands, and expanded them by conquering Builth and New Radnor, in the Welsh borderlands, and establishing new Norman lordships over them.
+He acquired the lordship of Totnes (Devon) through his wife.
+He supported Henry I against Robert of Normandy, but in 1110 revolted against Henry, his estates being confiscated.
+He regained possession in 1112 and after 1130, the estates passed to his eldest son, William de Braose, 3rd Lord of Bramber.
+Philip constructed a motte-and-bailey fortification at the site where King Edward I later built Builth Castle in the 13th century.